qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 ## Benchmarking the code

+We have a few solutions to the same problem, so the natural question is: how do they differ?
+Aside from the various trade-offs that have been mentioned already, the most exciting of these differences will come from the relative performance.

 The code was benchmarked using `criterion`.
 There were a number of benchmarks that were used, but I'll be focusing on this one:
 ```haskell